tagohd/mono/File overview.md

 ```

 # 3 Changes
+You can delete these callouts after you've read them if you want.
 >[!tip]
 >Delete the tags when you've read the changes and they'll disappear from the tables.
 Or maybe we could have the tags #unseenBySudo and #unseenByLun, and we delete our respective tags when we've seen the changes?
 (I am using an "and" in the queries, so you really only have to delete the "unseen" tag.)